Grant Funding Guidelines

 Large-scale initiatives, capital campaign, or strategic investment requests will be accepted by invitation only – please send an overview/executive summary of this funding opportunity to firstname.lastname@example.org for initial review by Foundation staff.

-The Old National Bank Foundation contributes annually to United Way organizations in our footprint.
-Due to this contribution, United Way organizations are not eligible for other grant funding opportunities.
+The Old National Bank Foundation contributes annually to the United Way throughout our footprint.
+Due to this contribution, United Ways are not eligible for other grant funding opportunities.